-Findora is a leading privacy-focused blockchain that combines an innovative hybrid of UTXO and Ethereum Virtual Machine (EVM) blockchain technologies to enable programmable privacy.
+Findora is a leading zk-focused blockchain that combines an innovative hybrid of UTXO and Ethereum Virtual Machine (EVM) blockchain technologies to enable selective transparency.
 This Findora Academy article will discuss the key concepts and technical details behind both the UTXO and account-based blockchain architectures that power the Findora blockchain architecture.

 What is a UTXO Blockchain Model?